Why Buy a PC Gaming Headset?

 Likewise for design and features.
 The design of a gaming headset is important because it can directly affect how comfortable the headset is.
 You can have the most capable headset in the world, but it's not helpful if it becomes uncomfortable after 10 minutes of use.
 We found that most PC gaming headsets struggle to find a good balance in design.
 A couple of headsets combine a long list of features with low weight and high comfort, but they are the exception.

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services in a way that best serves the consumer.
-For this project, we drew the data for product specifications (including all frequency response, sensitivity and impedance measures) from those provided by the manufacturer.
-The manufacturers had no input or influence over our evaluation, nor was the evaluation method provided to any of them in more detail than is available through reading our reviews.
+For this project, we drew the data for product specifications (including all frequency response, sensitivity and impedance measures) from the manufacturers.
+The companies had no input or influence over our evaluation, nor was the evaluation method provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.

 There are several key features and attributes that every gamer should look out for when deciding on the best PC gaming headset: